MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step2.md

 4. When the installation is finished, restart the computer.

 ## How do I know it installed?##
-After you restart your computer, check to see if you can start the Hyper-V Manager too.
+After you restart your computer start the Hyper-V Manager tool.

 1. Click on the **Windows** button and type **Hyper-V**.
 2. Click on **Hyper-V Manager** in the list.